MetPX/sarracenia/doc/Admin.rst

     :align: center

 An AMQP Server is called a Broker. *Broker* is sometimes used to refer to the software, other times server running the broker software (same confusion as *web server*.)
 In the above diagram, AMQP vocabulary is in Orange, and Sarracenia terms are in blue.
 There are many different broker software implementations.
 We use rabbitmq.
 We are not trying to be rabbitmq specific, but management functions differ between implementations.
-So admin tasks require 'porting' while the main application elements do not.

 *Queues* are usually taken care of transparently, but you need to know
    - A Consumer/subscriber creates a queue to receive messages.